idle-meerkat/sdevwiki-fork/Port-Isolation.md

 `bridge link set dev DEV [isolated {on|off}]`

 This setting is available through (rt) netlink, and it has no equivalent in ioctl/brctl

-Port Isolation enables/disables traffic forwarding between any pair of ingress/egress ports in a single-device topology and back-to-back topology.

-Traffic should be paired based on the source ePort that represents the source physical port.

 ### SwitchDev Driver